-• 2.
-Right Lower Lobe Wedge Resection
+Combined Thymectomy and Right Lower Lobe Pulmonary Wedge Resection by Thoracoscopy

 Main Text

-With the increasing use of computed tomography for screening and diagnostic workup, increasing numbers of patients are found to have pulmonary nodules.
+With the increasing use of computed tomography (CT) for screening and diagnostic workup, increasing numbers of patients are found to have pulmonary nodules.
 The patient in this case presented with vision changes, neck weakness, and dysphagia.
 Workup revealed non-thymomatous myasthenia gravis as well as an incidental right lower lobe lung nodule that was suspicious for malignancy based on imaging characteristics, interval growth, and history of breast cancer.
 She required a lung resection for diagnostic and therapeutic purposes.
 Additionally, a thymectomy was indicated to help control her myasthenia gravis symptoms.
 Consequently, a combined approach was conducted.

 Myasthenia gravis (MG) is an autoimmune disorder in which autoantibodies directed at components in the postsynaptic membrane of the neuromuscular junction (acetylcholine receptors or receptor-associated proteins) result in fatigable weakness of ocular, bulbar, limb, or respiratory muscles.
 Most patients have detectable antibodies against the acetylcholine receptor or muscle-specific tyrosine kinase receptor.